 Actually, Dual Cameras on a smartphone can be arranged in a vertical or horizontal arrangement.
 There's no real difference between the two arrangements, it's just that the manufacturer tricks around it.

-A) Wide Angle + Telephoto: Its main concept is to have DSLR like blur background effect in a photo.
+Its main concept is to have a DSLR like a blur background effect in a photo.

-Wide Angle has a low aperture and allows to pass less more light to the lens and provide a sharp look on front image and blur look on the background image of the photo.
+Wide Angle has a low aperture and allows to pass less light to the lens and provides a sharp look on the front image and a blurred look on the background image of the photo.

 This combination is adopted by many companies like Apple, Samsung & OnePlus.